 NATIONAL GRIEF AWARENESS WEEK 2020

-Katrina Taee • Dec 01, 2020
+Katrina Taee • December 1, 2020

 An important week when grief is the topic of conversation

 We are well aware that grief can be very isolating and a lonely experience.
-That is why we are totally behind the wonderful initiative that is the National Grief Awareness Week, whose aims are fourfold:
+That is why we are totally behind the wonderful initiative that is the National Grief Awareness Week, whose aims are fourfold: Firstly, to help the bereaved feel acknowledged and understood.

-Secondly, to help those grieving and the professionals working with them to find the support they need NOW
+Secondly, to help those grieving and the professionals working with them to find the

 Thirdly, to help those supporting their grieving friends and family to know what to say and do.